-The band 5 000–5 150 MHz is also allocated to the aeronautical mobile-satellite service on a primary basis under the provisions of 5.443AA and 5.443D.
+The band 5 000–5 150 MHz is also allocated to the aeronautical mobile-satellite service on a primary basis under the provisions of Nos.
+5.443AA and 5.443D.
 Particular consideration is being given to using the 5 030–5 091 MHz portion of this band for AMS(R)S control links in support of UAS.

 Addition of the radionavigation-satellite service (RNSS)